Votive paintings of Mexico

 Narrative votive paintings can be found by the thousands in many locations in Mexico although certain shrines and sanctuaries such as that of the Virgin of Guadalupe and in Chalma attract a very large number of these.
 Due their proliferation, especially in the 18th and 19th century, many older votive paintings have left the places they were deposited and found their way into public and private collections.
 The collecting of these was begun by Diego Rivera, whose work, along with those of a number of other painters past and present, has been influenced by them.
-Frida Kahlo's beautiful collection of ex votos is on public display in her family home, which she later shared with Rivera, her husband.
+Frida Kahlo's collection of ex votos is on public display in her family home, which she later shared with Rivera, her husband.